ajotcole/ssp/README.md

 # Stone, Scissors, Paper Minigame

 ### TL;DR;
-This mono repo which contains a mini game of Stone, Scissors, Paper base on Java Spring Boot in the backend and
+This mono repo which contains a mini gameEntity of Stone, Scissors, Paper base on Java Spring Boot in the backend and
 Angular frontend.